SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - Impact of friendship:
     - Access is granted to all components, regardless of the visibility section or the addition `READ-ONLY`.
     - Friends of a class can create instances of the class without restrictions.
-    - Friendship is a one-way street, i. e. a class granting friendship to another class is not granded friendship the other way round.
+    - Friendship is a one-way street, i. e. a class granting friendship to another class is not granted friendship the other way round.
 If class `a` grants friendship to class `b`, class `b` must also explicitly grant friendship to class `a` so that `a` can access the invisible components of class `b`.
     - Friendship and inheritance: Heirs of friends and interfaces that contain a friend as a component interface also become friends.
 However, granting friendship is not inherited, i. e. a friend of a superclass is not automatically a friend of its subclasses.
 - Additions in the context of granting friendship:
   - `FRIENDS`: For local classes, e.g. local classes granting friendship to other local classes or the global class of the class pool